 Four advocacy documents were prepared for groups and policy makers in time for the World Health Assembly in May 2019, for the European elections, and for related events in Canada.
 They aim to provide information about Green Feeding to encourage all actors in the movement for climate action, the public, students, politicians, and decision-makers, to include Green Feeding in their priorities and integrate Green Feeding into their policies.

-Green Feeding means taking action from birth to safeguard the health of humans and the environment, indeed of all life on our planet, Mother Earth.
+Green Feeding means feeding our children from birth in sustainable ways that safeguard human health, the environment and all of life on our planet, Mother Earth.

-Yet breastfeeding and sustainably produced complementary foods are under threat from the aggressive marketing of formula and breastmilk substitutes and of commercial complementary foods.
-These industrial products are over-processed, over-packaged and over-promoted.
-They require energy and water to manufacture, materials for packaging, fuel for transport and water, fuel and cleaning agents for daily use.
-And they generate Greenhouse Gases such as carbon dioxide and methane.
+Yet breastfeeding and sustainably produced complementary foods are under threat from the aggressive marketing of formula and breastmilk substitutes and of commercial complementary food products.

 We are no longer talking about global warming but instead about global heating.
 We no longer refer to climate change, but instead to the climate emergency and the urgency to take action.